 PAXLOVID is nirmatrelvir tablets co-packaged with ritonavir tablets.
-It is supplied in two different Dose Packs.
+It is supplied in two different Dose Packs and as two-dose blister cards or single-dose blister cards.

 Nirmatrelvir tablets and ritonavir tablets are supplied in separate cavities within the same child resistant blister card.